Rudolf Teusler: Early life and career

-In addition to founding St. Luke's international Hospital in Tokyo in 1901, Teusler is renowned for establishing the first professional training school for nurses in Japan, with his superintendent of nurses, Iyo Araki.
-Due to Teusler's reputation as a gifted surgeon and skill as an administrator and fundraiser, the hospital grew and expanded rapidly.
-Teusler's many supporters in the United States generously contributed for a complete rebuilding of the hospital facilities in the wake if the Great Kantō earthquake in 1923.
-Teusler was also a far sighted hospital administrator; by always choosing to surround himself with western-trained Japanese staff such as Dr. Kawase Motokuro and Araki Iyo as Head Nurse, he ensured that the hospital had sufficiently Japanese roots to enable it to flourish long after his eventual retirement.
+Teusler was know for establishing the first professional training school for nurses in Japan, with his superintendent of nurses, Iyo Araki.
+Due to Teusler's reputation of being a gifted surgeon and with his skill as an administrator and fundraiser he founded the St. Luke's international Hospital,Tokyo in 1901.
+The hospital grew and expanded rapidly.
+Teusler's many supporters in the United States contributed generously to completely rebuild the hospital facilities in the wake of the Great Kantō earthquake in 1923.
+Teusler was also a far-sighted hospital administrator; he always choose to surround himself with Western-trained Japanese staff such as Dr. Kawase Motokuro and Iyo Araki as Head Nurse.
+He also ensured that the hospital was deeply rooted in japan so that it continues to flourish even after his retirement.

 With the rank of Lt Colonel, Teusler also served as a Commissioner of the Red Cross, with Allied Forces in Vladivostok, Siberia from 1918 - 1921.
 In this capacity he organized field hospitals and medical teams across Siberia supplying medical relief to Czech, Slovak, and White Russian forces as they sought, unsuccessfully, to halt the advance of the Red Army.